 Step 1 – Apply to CCE to take the NCMHCE by submitting the CCE Exam Application Form and your official transcript.
 NOTE: You must have a master’s degree in mental health counseling or related to the practice of mental health counseling from a regionally accredited institution before you are permitted to take the examination.

-Step 2 – After passing the examination, your transcript and scores will be forwarded to the FL Board.
+Step 2 – After passing the examination, your scores will be forwarded to the FL Board.

 Please click on the link below for the Exam Application Form and NCMHCE Exam Handbook.